 At KSL we do not ask for upfront deposits, and yes we do no deposit payment plans spread across 1-5 years to cover your hair loss treatment with us.

 A FUE hair transplant (Follicular Unit Extraction) is a minimally invasive non-surgical hair replacement procedure that harvest hair from anywhere on your body by removing each root individually and transplanting it into your scalp.
 This is done follicle by follicle and in the direction of the hair growth in order to provide a naturally looking hairline and help regrow hair.
 The follicles are chosen according to their density, and inserted into the hairless parts of your scalp.

-In the donor area, small scratches (less than 1mm diameter) occur and will heal within a few days, leaving minimal scarring that can only be seen through a microscope.
+In the donor area, small scratches (less than 1mm diameter) occur and will heal within a few days, leaving minimal scarring.

 As a FUE transplant is non-surgical hair replacement procedure, resting periods between sessions are minimised, and most treatments are completed within a day.

-The procedure will be performed at one of our hair loss clinics in Glasgow, Kent or Cardiff by one of our highly skilled hair loss specialists– no time in hospital is required.
+The procedure will be performed at one of our hair loss clinics in Kent or Manchester by one of our highly skilled hair loss specialists – always overseen by our Director of Surgical Services, no time in hospital is required.

 In the majority of cases we will cut the hair short to begin on an even surface, however in certain cases we can carry out hair transplants without cutting the hair beforehand.
 We would asses this on a client by client basis.

 We use local anaesthetic ahead of the FUE treatment, so while the initial injections may hurt a little (no more than a normal injection), the rest of the procedure is relatively painless.